AJTJ/izitest/README.md

 ## How it was made

 ### React
-Using the lovely `create-react-app` boilerplate.
+I used the `create-react-app` boilerplate.

 ### Redux
 Using `thunk` as my middleware and `fetch`, `async/await` for my API calls

 ### Styling
-I used `reactstrap` and `bootstrap` for layout elements and the amazing `emotion.sh` for customization and css.
+I used `reactstrap` and `bootstrap` for layout elements and `emotion.sh` for css customization.